competor/PuzzleScript/README.md

 `;` Make multi-tracks.
 Every track is separated, so you have to set the tempo,volume, etc.

 `/: cder :/ gedcdedr` Repeat one time.
+Also you can nest them, tricky: `/: c /: d /: e :/ f :/ g :/` Do not repeat the slash like `://:`.
+Please insert a space: `:/ /:`

 `[ ]` Play multi notes in same time (chord). `v50q40 /: g4 l2 [ b>df+ ] d4 l2 [a>c+f+] :/`